Calculatorbudy Official Logo

 LCM vs. GCD: What is the Difference?

-Students often confuse the Least Common Multiple (LCM) with the Greatest Common Divisor (GCD).
-While they are related concepts, they serve opposite functions.
-Here is a quick comparison table to help you distinguish between them.
+It is easy to confuse the Least Common Multiple with the Greatest Common Divisor.
+While they are closely related math concepts, they serve opposite functions.
+Here is a quick comparison to help keep them straight.

 LCM = 24